(Digital) educational material

 Higher professional education and university agreement with Stichting UVO

-Higher professional education institutions and universities have concluded agreements with Stichting UvO.
+Universities of applied sciences (HBO) and universities (WO) have concluded agreements with Stichting UvO.
 The use of photographs and images is also regulated thereby.
 Refer in this regard to the Quick reference guide for the use of photographs and images.
 We explain these regulations in greater detail in the table below.

-The reader scheme (Higher professional education - HBO)of Stichting UvO applies thereto.
+Universities of applied sciences have the Easy Access-regeling (HBO) of Stichting UvO.
 It includes the stipulation that a short extract copy may be included in the digital learning environment without any problem.

 Universities have the Easy Access regulation (Universities – WO) of Stichting UvO.